AguaClara/UASB/summer2018report.md

 #print("For a headloss of " ,total_hl, "\n  coming from an exit velocity of ", exit_vel,  "\n Tank length is ", tank_len.to(u.cm), "\n Tank width is ", tank_width, "\n Volume per pulse is ", dump_vol)
 ```

-With this given headloss, the dimensions of the larger pipe that will intersect with the influent pipes can be solved for.
-This pipe needs to fill to the required head with one dump, while still allowing a small volume of water occupy the entrance tank, allowing even flow distribution.
+The code above will give a value for the headloss.
+We can then calculate the dimensions of the influent tank, and of the two larger pipe segments underneath.
+These calculations are yet to be finalized.

+It is necessary to have a small amount of standing water in the rectangular influent tank.
+This is to provide an interface with sufficient surface area for the air bubbles in the wastewater to escape.
+Air bubbles are highly undesirable in the influent wastewater since the UASB reactor is anaerobic.

-**_Juan's comments:_** I don't think intersect is the right word here.
+**_Juan's comments:_** (RESOLVED - AG) I don't think intersect is the right word here.
 Remember, people who have no idea what you're doing right now will read this and be expected to understand everything perfectly.
 Make it easy for them!

 ```python